jarzynskila/hashicorp-assignment/assignment.md

-## About git push, pull, and fetch
+## About git push, fetch, and pull

 This document describes how the `git push`, `git fetch`, and  `git pull` commands work.